We use affiliate links and may receive a small commission on purchases. Read more about us.

-Being a professional dog groomer I often meet frustrated owners who continually brush their Poodle or Doodle-mix, only to have them full of mats again and eventually forced to have their dog shaved completely.
+Being a professional pet groomer, I often meet frustrated owners who continually brush their Poodle or Doodle-mix, only to have them full of mats again and eventually forced to have their pup shaved completely.

 Let’s Talk About Matting

-Light matting can be brushed out, often with a little help from some good shampoo and conditioning treatment (which I’ll cover in a bit).
+Light matting can be brushed out with a little help from good shampoo treatments (which I’ll cover in a bit)

 But, dog’s with heavy matting are a different story…